ErfanRasti/arch-setup/docs/02_linux_kernels/1_linux_kernels.md

 ## Recovery using Bootable USB Drive

-If you ever messed up `mkinitcpio` or `PAM` or anything that lead to ruined Arch Linux, after booting into the USB Drive remember these lines:
+If you ever messed up `mkinitcpio` or `PAM` or anything that lead to a ruined Arch Linux, after booting into the USB Drive remember these lines:

 ```bash
 cryptsetup luksOpen /dev/sda2/ btrfs-drv